sir1e/git-learning/README.md

 ## Hi
 My name is Maks, I really enjoyed git, while learning it, I learned a lot for myself!
 ---
+## Hello everyone.
+My name is Anton.
+The course was nice.
+I found a lot of useful information about Git.